-“A few years ago, I was doing an affiliate radio station visit in Greensboro, N.C. and a morning show guy gave me ‘a lifetime supply’ of 10 disposable blades because he thought my whole deal with using a razor for so long was funny,” Clark confesses.
+“A few years ago, I was doing an affiliate radio station visit in Greensboro, North Carolina, and a morning show guy gave me ‘a lifetime supply’ of 10 disposable blades because he thought my whole deal with using a razor for so long was funny,” Clark confesses.

-The consumer champ has since graduated from that 10-pack on to a 55-count disposable razor package that he got on clearance at a warehouse club.
+He has since graduated from that 10-pack to a 55-count disposable razor package that he got on clearance at a warehouse club.

-“The money I’m saving on razors feels better in my wallet than in Gillette’s or Schick’s,” he says.
+“The money I’m saving on razors feels better in my wallet than in Gillette’s or Schick’s,” Clark says.